Become an Instructor

 We offer four sessions per year—spring, summer, fall and winter.
 Some instructors teach one class a session, some teach several a session, and still others teach a class and then take several sessions off before teaching another.
 Within each session, we offer multiple class formats.
 Our shortest classes require just a one-day commitment, and our longest classes run for 10 weeks.

-If you think you’d enjoy being an instructor at VisArts, reach out to our director of youth education or our director of adult education.
-They like to see a resume and some work samples to get the conversation going, and can help walk you through the course proposal process.
+If you think you’d enjoy being an instructor at VisArts, reach out to our director of education and programs, who likes to see a resume and some work samples to get the conversation going, and can help walk you through the course proposal process.
 The most successful course proposals are those that complement but don’t compete with what’s already in our curriculum.
 We don’t always have the room to bring on new instructors, but we always enjoy reading a great course proposal, and at the very least, we’ll keep it on file.

 We look forward to seeing what you come up with, and hope you’ll enjoy inspiring creativity at the Visual Arts Center of Richmond.